rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ### [The Hat Chooses the Wizard][hatchooseswizard]

+{{ image_figure(
-![Level 1-4 of the game "The Hat Chooses the Wizard" running on a Game Boy Advance](hatchooseswizard.jpg)
+    alt='Level 1-4 of the game "The Hat Chooses the Wizard" running on a Game Boy Advance'
+    src="hatchooseswizard.jpg"
-_Runs on real hardware!_
+    caption="Runs on real hardware!") }}

 The Hat Chooses the Wizard is a 2D platformer for the Game Boy Advance.